daneden/daneden.me/src/blog/2017-06-02-casting-graphite-in-gold.md

 [^1]:

-  For the unititiated, "diffs" are code reviews where changes ("differences" between the old and new code, hence the name) are approved, denied, or commented on by peers.
+  For the unititiated, “diffs” are code reviews where changes (“differences” between the old and new code, hence the name) are approved, denied, or commented on by peers.

 [^2]: